-8 Easy Ways to Get Your Small Business Into Ecommerce
+8 Easy Ways to Get Your Small Business Into E-Commerce

-It used to be that if you wanted to sell merchandise on the Web, you had to buy a domain name, find and pay a web host, find and pay someone to develop an ecommerce website for you, and then, if those services weren’t included with your ecommerce “package”, set up accounts with various providers so you could have secure payment processing on your website.
+It’s never been easier to get your small business into e-commerce.
+It used to be that if you wanted to sell merchandise on the Web, you had to buy a domain name, find and pay a web host, find and pay someone to develop an e-commerce website for you, and then, if those services weren’t included with your e-commerce “package”, set up accounts with various providers so you could have secure payment processing on your website.

-What follows (in no particular order) is a list of good turnkey ecommerce packages for small businesses that want to sell online but don’t necessarily have the technical expertise to create their own websites, catalogs and shopping carts.
-(For this reason, I have not included any open source ecommerce solutions here.
+There are so many easier ways to get an e-commerce website for your small business now.
+What follows is a list of good turnkey e-commerce packages for small businesses that want to sell online but don’t necessarily have the technical expertise to create their own websites, catalogs, and shopping carts.
+For this reason, I have not included any open source e-commerce solutions here.

-There are many available and if you are a tech-savvy entrepreneur, you may want to seek one of them out.)

-You don’t even have to get a domain name first; these companies will handle every step that you need to do to get your products online and sell them.
+There are many available, and if you are a tech-savvy entrepreneur, you may want to seek one of them out.
+These companies will handle every step that you need to do to get your products online and sell them.

-And take note, Canadians – this is a Canadian company, so of course you will be able to charge customers Canadian sales taxes like GST, PST, QST and HST!
+And take note, Canadians – this is a Canadian company, so of course, you will be able to charge customers Canadian sales taxes like GST, PST, QST, and HST!

 Fees: The most inexpensive plan, the Mini, is $15 a month USD with a 100 product limit and no transaction fees.

 The one potential downside is that Magento Go is not a turnkey solution; plans don’t include credit card processing.
 You have to sign up with a credit card processing service separately and then add that service to your account.
-It’s not that difficult but it will add costs.
+It’s not that difficult, but it will add costs.

 Fees: The basic Get Going plan costs $15 a month USD with a 100 product limit and no transaction fees.
 Plus the cost of credit card processing (see above).

 You’re probably already familiar with eBay’s auction capabilities.
 But did you know that eBay also offers sellers their own online storefronts?
 Besides the home page for your store and unlimited product pages, the basic package includes management and promotion tools such as customized e-newsletters and promotional emails and tracking tools.

 Note that you won’t have your own URL with an eBay store, but instead will have a directory URL such as www.stores.ebay.com/yourstorename.

-Fees: The Basic is the most inexpensive plan; it offers up to 150 free listings per month for $15.95 CAD a month with a yearly subscription.
+Fees: The Basic is the most inexpensive plan; it offers up to 150 free listings per month for CAD 15.95 a month with a yearly subscription.

-Fees: It costs 20 cents USD to list an item and Etsy collects a 3.5% fee on the sale price of whatever you sell.
+Fees: It costs 20 cents USD to list an item, and Etsy collects a 3.5% fee on the sale price of whatever you sell.
 There are no membership fees.

-Besides the fact that all the ecommerce solutions above are relatively inexpensive and designed to be user-friendly to small business owners, they all also offer free trials of two weeks to a month.
+Besides the fact that all the e-commerce solutions above are relatively inexpensive and designed to be user-friendly to small business owners, they all also offer free trials of two weeks to a month.

-So no more excuses; pick one of the companies above, dip your toes into ecommerce, and start selling online!
+So no more excuses; pick one of the companies above, dip your toes into e-commerce, and start selling online!